PERSONNEL

 A.J.
 Rogers, MD, MBA

 Dr. A.J.
-Rogers is a Electrophysiology Fellow at Stanford University.
+Rogers is faculty in at Stanford University.
 He has over 10 years of medical device experience ranging from basic and translational research to device development and entrepreneurship.
 His undergraduate coursework in Biomedical Engineering at Duke University focused on neurobiology, signal processing, and computer modeling while his research investigated piezoelectric arrays for intracardiac ultrasound and computer vision of 3D ultrasound images for automated surgical robot tasks (Stephen Smith Laboratory).
 He earned his medical degree from the University of North Carolina and graduated in the inaugural class for the combined MBA degree program from the Kenan-Flagler Business School at UNC (focus in Healthcare Entrepreneurship).
 While working toward these degrees, A.J. participated in epidemiologic and translational research in the academic setting and worked as a clinical engineer for a start-up medical device company in the field of heart failure.
 He completed training in Internal Medicine and Cardiovascular Medicine at Stanford University.
 He joined Dr. Sanjiv Narayan’s Computational Arrhythmia Research Laboratory to explore mechanisms of cardiac fibrillation using techniques of signal processing, machine learning, and in silico modeling.
 Outside of his research and clinical pursuits, A.J. enjoys athletics of all kinds (especially sand volleyball), travelling, and live music events.

 Twitter: @ajrogers_md